Muralidevan/epix/README.md

 * User Profile
   * Users have access to moderate their public profile.
   * Users can perform CRUD operation on thier profile.
+* Photographers
+   * Each photographer has his own individual profile.
+   * All photographers are listed in photographers module.
-  * Users can view other user profiles.
+   * Photographer can view other photographers profiles.
+   * Individual photographer profile includes his details along with thier social links.
 * Posts
   * Authenticated users can perform CRD on posts created by them.
   * Posts list sorted to show latest posts first.